SoftFeta/IgniteTheTour/MIG - Migrating Applications to the Cloud/MIG50/README.md

 ### Step 1 - Building and Pushing Images to Azure

-* Build the docker images in ACR with `make acrbuild`
+* Build the docker images in Azure Container Registry with `make acrbuild`
-    * This command builds all three images using ACR build tasks
+    * This command builds all three images using Azure Container Registry build tasks
     * You can see the built images using `az acr repository list -n $(acrname) -g $(rg)`

 ### Step 2 - Setup Azure Kubernetes Service